Woohoo! You got the interview!

 Is there a particular day of the week that's best for job interviews?

-Yes, typically, Tuesdays and Wednesdays are recommended for job interviews.
-Mondays can be hectic, and by Friday, people may be mentally checking out for the weekend.
-Also, avoid scheduling interviews around major holidays.
+Yes, research shows that Tuesdays and Wednesdays are the best days for job interviews.
+Monday interviews can be stressful, and Friday interviews may find people mentally checking out for the weekend.
+Avoid scheduling interviews around major holidays for optimal focus from both parties.

 Should I choose a virtual interview or an in-person interview?